JayjeetAtGithub/prometheus-on-baremetal/README.md

 docker run -d -p 3000:3000 grafana/grafana
 ```

-4) After starting the Grafana server, import the provided [grafana.json](./grafana.json) to get a pre-defined dashboard to monitor CPU, Storage and Network usage across the cluster.
+4) After starting the Grafana server, add a prometheus data source named `skyhook` and then import the provided [grafana.json](./grafana.json) to get a pre-defined dashboard to monitor CPU, Storage and Network usage across the cluster.